grungert/hill-metrics/memory-bank/activeContext.md

 ### Data Considerations

 1. **Mock Data Strategy**:
-   - Need to create realistic mock data for development and testing
+   - Created realistic mock data for search functionality
-   - Considering approaches to generating diverse and representative financial instrument data
+   - Implemented simulated network delay for authentic user experience
-   - Decision pending: Will likely implement a data generation utility that creates realistic financial data
+   - Decision implemented: Used structured mock data with categorization and filtering support

 2. **Data Update Frequency**:
    - Considering how frequently to update financial data in a production environment